badicsalex/peginator/README.md

 There are a ton of other PEG parser implementations in Rust, please check them out.
 Non-exhaustive list in no particular order:

+* [oak](https://github.com/ptal/oak) is very similar in that it generates a typed AST, but much more flexible
 * [pest](https://github.com/pest-parser/pest)
 * [rust-peg](https://github.com/kevinmehall/rust-peg)
 * [lrpeg](https://github.com/seanyoung/lrpeg) (left recursive!)